rozzs74/royce_test/README.md

 - **PDF Upload**: Drag-and-drop or click to upload CV in PDF format

-- **AI Validation**: Compares form data with PDF content using OpenAI API
+- **AI Validation**: Compares form data with PDF content using Google Generative AI (Gemini 1.5 Flash)
   - Validates each field individually
   - Provides detailed match/mismatch information
   - Shows overall validation summary
+  - Graceful fallback when AI is unavailable

 - **Data Persistence**: All submissions are stored in PostgreSQL database

+## Troubleshooting

+### Google AI API Issues

+If you see "models/gemini-pro is not found" or similar errors:

+1. **Get your API key**: Visit [Google AI Studio](https://makersuite.google.com/app/apikey)
+2. **Create a new API key** and copy it
+3. **Add to your environment**: Set `GOOGLE_AI_API_KEY` in your `.env.config` file
+4. **Check model availability**: The app uses `gemini-1.5-flash` model
+5. **Verify your account**: Make sure your Google AI account is set up and has access to Gemini models

+If AI validation fails, the app will continue working without AI validation and save your CV submission.

 ## Setup Instructions